hzhaoc/cnn-COVID-CXR/README.md

 ```

 ## Pipeline
 The pipeline is built on DVC ([Data Version Control](https://dvc.org/doc/start)).
 It caches and versions data flow, constructs a DAG ([directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) used to reproduce the whole procedure.
 The DAG consists of series of ordered stages with dependenceis and outputs including hyperparameter setting.
-Eeach stage executes an OS-dependant cmd (only support Windows now) which executue a series of numbered main files (.ipynb, .py) located in `./src/main/`, and/or compute a hash file for the pipeline graph.
+Each stage executes an OS-dependant cmd (only support Windows now).
+The pipeline executes a series of numbered main files (.ipynb, .py) located in `./src/main/`, and also computes a hash file for the pipeline graph.
 Examples of those main files are displayed in `./main demo/`

 ### DAG
 ![DAG](DAG.png)

 ### Hyperparameters
-`params.yaml` is the hyperparameter file to construct pipeline in DVC, and for user to fine-tune the whole process from ETL, model setup to training and visualization.
+`params.yaml` is the hyperparameter file as part of the graph in DVC pipeline, and used for user to fine-tune the whole procedure from ETL, model setup to model training and visualization.
 It fine-tunes:
 - ETL: image size, crop area, spark control, segmentation control, adaptive or global histogram equilizaiton, etc.
 - Model: model tool (tensorflow/pytorch), model name, model architect (VGG, ResNet, COVID-Net), transfer-learning control, etc.